portworx/px-dev/README.md

 PX-Lite aggregates the storage capacity of hard drives on your server and it clusters multiple servers for high availability.
 As you develop and deploy your apps in containers, use PX-Lite for elastic storage capacity, managed performance, and high availability.

 ## Installation and Tutorials
 This guide walks through setting up PX-Lite.
-For the sake of illustration, our example uses Ubuntu on AWS, AWS Elastic Block Storage (EBS) for storage devices, and a hosted etcd service from [Compose.IO](https://www.compose.io/etcd/).
+For the sake of illustration, our example uses Ubuntu on AWS, AWS Elastic Block Storage for storage devices, and a hosted etcd service from Compose.IO.
 As long as your configuration meets the [Deployment Requirements](https://github.com/portworx/px-lite/#requirements-and-limitations), you can use physical servers, another favorite public cloud, or virtual machines.

 ## Prerequisites
 PX-Lite requires a server with storage devices, Docker 1.10, and use of a key-value store for the cluster configuration.